PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 ## Where to put the money

-<iframe src="https://giphy.com/embed/3o6ZtpoNGDS4cZ8GWY" width="480" height="338" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/southparkgifs-3o6ZtpoNGDS4cZ8GWY">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/3o6ZtpoNGDS4cZ8GWY" width="480" height="338" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Put it in <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.brex.com/">Brex</a>, obviously (US only).
+Put it in [Brex](https://www.brex.com) (US only).
 Brex also makes it incredibly easy to manage virtual credit cards, and the built-in expense management negates the need for something like Expensify.
 It doesn’t charge you anything.

-In Europe, <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.revolut.com/">Revolut</a> is about the only digital bank that gets anywhere near Brex features-wise, although I find its platform a lot buggier.
+In Europe, [Revolut](https://www.revolut.com/) is about the only digital bank that gets anywhere near Brex features-wise, although I find its platform a lot buggier.

 > **Time suck alert:** I know what you're thinking – surely there's somewhere I can put my money to get some interest?
 The reality is that shopping around furiously to find some paltry 0.75% interest rate is highly unlikely to make any difference to your burn rate, and you're better off (unless you have $20m+) prioritizing having your cash easily accessible vs. trying to optimize for returns.
 I am not a financial advisor though - you should talk to one if you decide this is important.